Skandar Keynes

 Alexander Amin Caspar Keynes (Note: Keynes' third name was registered as "Casper" in Pembroke College's annual gazettes.) (born 5 September 1991) is an English political adviser and former actor.
-Best known for starring as Edmund Pevensie in The Chronicles of Narnia film series, he appeared in all three installments: The Lion, the Witch and the Wardrobe, Prince Caspian, and The Voyage of the Dawn Treader.
+Best known for starring as Edmund Pevensie in The Chronicles of Narnia film series, he appeared in all three instalments: The Lion, the Witch and the Wardrobe, Prince Caspian, and The Voyage of the Dawn Treader.

 Early life

-His mother, Zelfa Hourani, (زلفا حوراني) is Lebanese; and his father, Randal Keynes, was a British author.
+Keynes was born on 5 September 1991 in Camden, London to a English father (Randal Keynes) an author and a Lebanese mother (Zelfa Hourani).
 He has an older sister, Soumaya, a journalist and economist, who was the Britain economics editor at The Economist magazine and is currently an economics columnist at the Financial Times.
 They grew up in Islington, London.

 Ancestry

 On his father's side, Keynes is of English descent, and is the grandson of physiologist Richard Keynes, the nephew of two Cambridge professors, the historian Simon Keynes, and the neuroscientist Roger Keynes, the cousin of Catholic writer and apologist Laura Keynes, and the great-great-nephew of economist John Maynard Keynes.
 His great-great-great-grandfather was naturalist Charles Darwin.
 Keynes' great-grandparents were Nobel Prize laureate Edgar Adrian, 1st Baron Adrian and Hester Adrian, Baroness Adrian.

-On his mother's side, Keynes is of Lebanese Christian and distant Persian and Turkish descent.
+On his mother's side, Keynes is of Lebanese descent.
 His maternal grandfather was Lebanese writer Cecil Fadlo Hourani, who was an advisor to the late Tunisian president Habib Bourguiba.
 The Hourani family were immigrants to Manchester from Marjeyoun in southern Lebanon.
 Cecil's two brothers were Albert Hourani, a historian of the Middle East, and George Hourani, philosopher, historian, and classicist.
 Lebanese nationality law states that citizenship is passed on patrilineally, so Keynes is legally a foreigner in the country he considers his second home.